 A Housing at the Crossroads board member from September 1989, Terry joined Attain Housing’s board when HAC merged with Attain Housing.
+He recently served as board president from 2017 through 2019.
 Terry’s been an aeronautical/astronautical engineer at The Boeing Company for 40 years.
 He did his MBA studies at Seattle University in the mid‑1980’s.

 As the Founder and CEO of Chameleon Technologies, Melissa is focused on the growth and strategic vision of the company.
 Chameleon Technologies was established in 2000 and is known for expertly matching technically skilled professionals to contract, contract-to-hire and permanent positions at various local and national companies.

 Chameleon also specializes in data services by providing project-based solutions around data analytics and business intelligence (BI) to a variety of companies across different industries.

 Melissa supports the business community through her volunteering and board commitments.
 She serves as a Board member and co-chair for the Consulting and Business Development Center (CBDC) for the University of Washington, Foster School of Business.
 Melissa also resides on the Board for Attain Housing, which is helping fight homelessness on the Eastside.
 In addition to these commitments, Melissa is actively involved with Washington First Robotics, IGNITE (Inspiring Girls Now In Technology Evolution) Worldwide and The University of Washington Women’s Center.
 Furthermore, she is committed to supporting the City of Kirkland’s Business Roundtable, Kirkland Chamber of Commerce and the Make-A-Wish Foundation as an active wish granter since 2005.